Parametric Probe Holder

-Just download or, better yet, open in customizer and edit it for your probes.
+Just download, or better yet open in customizer, and edit.
 Simply enter in number of probes, the shaft diameter and guard dimensions.
 You can leave the rest at the defaults if you really want to get in and get making.

-You can optionally change the mount hole diameter, fastener (screw or bolt) type, and if you want a countersunk mount hole.
+You can optionally change the mount hole diameter, fastener (screw or bolt) type, and if you want a countersunk mount.

 You can also edit some advanced options for even finer control over the holder, but it's strictly not necessary.

-Lastly you can make a tailored or bespoke holder to hold many different kinds of probes in one holder by editing the build_vector variable in the code.
-Download the thing and read the instructions in the Tailored or Bespoke Holder section below - the build_vector isn't available in Customizer.
+Lastly you can make a tailored or bespoke holder to collect different kinds of probes in one holder.
+We show you how by editing the OpenSCAD file as outlined in instructions below.

 Printer: Felix 3.1

 Infill: 20 to 40%

 Notes:Print at higher resolutions for a better looking part.
 But let's be honest, this is probe holder - nobody is going to care what it looks like.
 It just has to work; use the lowest resolution and fill that you dare, but still gives you a sturdy part.
 Suggest you print this thing on its side (rotate x-axis 90 degrees) with supports, so the mount holes and tabs print cleanly.

 Tailored or Bespoke Holder

 So if you want to make a tailored or bespoke holder, you will need to download and edit the .scad file for this object.
 You will find a vector (OpenSCAD for Array) commented out in the file (see lines 76 to 81 in the screenshot below).
 Locate all the lines for declaration of build_vector to the very end of the declaration.
 This includes the line that contains ]; by itself.